simsoll/frontend-first-assignment/handover.md

 * Icons

 ## Design choices and composition
+*Commented gestalt sketch that arguments for the choices made for the composition.
+Choice of navigation possibilities related to literature from Frost, Krug, etc.*

 *The construction worker should be able to purchase from t he mobile phone or tablet and rapidly find products while working in the field.*

 When logged in as a worker the product pages should be in focus.
 However, the order history should still be visible for the worker to see what have previously been ordered and if the orders have been approved.